rahulgopinath/rahulgopinath.github.io/publications.md

 only a weak negative correlation with future bug fixes *per line* in that element.
 In retrospect, comparing the future bug fixes *per line* was a mistake.
 We should have compared the coverage and mutation score of the element with the *total* future bugfixes of that element.
-I believe that such a comparison would yield positive correlation with coverage.

 [<em class="fa fa-book fa-lg" aria-hidden="true"></em>](/resources/fse2016/ahmed2016can.pdf)
 [<em class="fa fa-bookmark-o fa-lg" aria-hidden="true"></em>](https://raw.githubusercontent.com/rahulgopinath/rahulgopinath.github.io/master/resources/fse2016/ahmed2016can.bib)